Re-Examining the Treatment of Lead-Exposed Children Trial

 In 2001, the primary results were published in the New England Journal of Medicine, reporting that although succimer significantly lowered BLLs in the short term, no long-term increase in IQ was detected.
 Investigators concluded that since they had failed to detect a neuropsychological effect from treatment, the drug should not be prescribed in children with BLLs <45 µg/dL.

 This conclusion fundamentally reshaped clinical practice and policy.
-Federal agencies including the CDC and American Academy of Pediatrics quickly adopted guidelines abandoning medical treatment in favor of prevention-only approaches, effectively removing obligations by physicians to treat children below 45 µg/dL.
+Federal agencies including the CDC and American Academy of Pediatrics quickly adopted guidelines abandoning medical treatment in favor of prevention-only approaches.
 By 2004, state Medicaid programs had begun refusing reimbursement for succimer below 45 µg/dL.
 A 2019 USPSTF systematic review rated TLC as the only good-quality study among seven RCTs evaluating interventions for elevated BLLs.

 We proposed to Dr. Olden that we do a clinical trial, because lowering blood lead might be a good thing, but it might not be a good thing in the sense of reversing any effect that lead had already had.